 Manu Dawson is trained and certified in advanced Yoga, meditation and Pranayama (breathing practices) in the Integral Yoga system of Sri Swami Satchidananda,Manu Dawson has been both a student and teacher of yoga for over twenty years.
 He has also studied nutrition and herbology for more than 25 years and has worked in the natural foods industry for as long.
 He has studied clinical nutrition and herbology in Gary Nullís Nutrition Program and at The Atlantic Academy of Homeopathic Medicine.

-Blog Contributor Gregg is the founder and Chief Investment Officer of Gerstein Fisher, an independent investment advisory firm headquartered in New York City.
+Blog Contributor Gregg is the founder and Head of Research& Portfolio Strategy, of Gerstein Fisher, an independent investment advisory firm headquartered in New York City.
 He is a member of the Institute for Quantitative Research in Finance and is an active member of Vistage International, which specializes in CEO coaching and the Young Presidents’ Organization, a global non-profit organization made up of company leaders from 100 countries.

 Dr. Robert M. Oliva has a long standing commitment to personal, community and global health.
 He’s written about and taught stress management for over 30 years.
 He is director emeritus of the Brooklyn College Magner Career Center and currently writes stress, health and nutrition articles for the web site CollectiveEvolution.com.
 He is a New York State licensed social worker, a traditional naturopath, a certified holistic health practitioner, a member of the American Naturopathic Medical Association, the American Association of Drugless Practitioners as well as the National Associations of Social Workers.
 He can be followed on twitter @mroliva7092.